HumanSignal/label-studio/docs/source/guide/manage_users.md

 3. A confirmation message appears.
 Click **Delete Member**.

-Once deleted, any contributions the user made are listed as belonging to a "Deleted User."
+Once deleted, any completed work or changes that the user made will appear as belonging to a "Deleted User."

-If you want to add the user at a later date, you will need to re-invite them to the organization.
+If you want to add the user again at a later date, you will need to re-invite them to the organization.